lew1101/EconExplainer/source/docs/glossary.rst

 This glossary is a list of definitions of economic terms and concepts used.

 .. glossary::
+    **Ad Valorem Tax**
+        Progressive tax where the amount of tax levied is dependent on the price of the good.
+The most common example of this is a percentage tax.

     **Ceteris Paribus**
         Latin phrase which translates to "all other things being equal".
 It is a simplifying assumption where all variables except those of interest are held constant.
 Ceteris Paribus is used to simplify the analysis and description of economic outcomes.